 My recent work with one of the clients triggered my attention to stress in the workplace again.
 Although our circumstances were different, the triggers and effects of stress were quite similar.
 See, I used to be notorious for experiencing episodic acute stress.
-I am one of those people who are referred to as “Type A Personality”.
+I was one of those people who are referred to as “Type A Personality”.
 With someone like me, the only way to change the ways of dealing with stress was to change the habits.
 Many professionals sacrifice their health because they are told by “corporate” or a "boss" to get some insane tasks done to protect their own reputation and to keep their jobs.
 Until I learned what stress was doing to me, I believed that I had to get everything done on-time and perfectly, even if I knew that the demanded goals were preposterous.

 Our life, whether it is professional or personal, is full of various circumstances that can create stress.
 Our emotions matter because they affect our behaviors and the way we react to the situations we are put in.
 Our basic emotions, which are anger, disgust, fear, happiness, sadness, and surprise, along with the secondary and more complex – intense, mild, unpleasant, or pleasant, create additional responses that could cause stress ("Introduction to Psychology", 2010).
 We need to understand how to recognize and deal with stress in order to avoid any possible negative impacts.
 We need to educate our leaders and managers on how stress impacts humans.